Looking for support for your finance function? Book a time with an expert.

 This assumes the percentage by which dividends will grow annually into perpetuity.

-For mature companies, this often aligns with long-term economic growth rates (2-4%), while growing companies might sustain higher rates for shorter periods before moderating.
+It usually aligns with long-term growth rates (2-4%), while growing companies might sustain higher rates for shorter periods before moderating.

 The Mathematical Logic

-The formula essentially treats the stock as a growing perpetuity—an infinite series of dividend payments that increase at a constant rate.
+Essentially, this formula views the stock as a growing perpetuity, or an infinite series of dividends that grow at a constant rate.

 Types of Dividend Discount Models